Skip to Content

 Even if you’ve had your fill of gluhwein and genever, you can’t miss trying Belgian beer.
 One of the most famous places to try lambic beer is Cantillon Brewery (aka Brasserie Cantillon), and you can visit the historic brewery itself just a 20-minute walk from the city center.
 Take a self-guided tour through the working brewery and sample their famous gueuze and kriek lambics right from the source.

 If you can’t make it to Cantillon, there are plenty of places to try their beers and other Belgian specialties in town.
-Some of the most famous beer bars in Brussels include A Mort Subite, Moeder Lambic, and Poechenellekelder near Manneken Pis.
+Some of the most famous beer bars include A Mort Subite, Moeder Lambic, and Poechenellekelder near Manneken Pis.
 Delirium bar, which has 2000+ beers on its list and is easily recognized by its pink elephant logo, is also one of the top spots for sampling beers in the heart of the city.

 Walk the Comic Book Route

-Street art mural of a cartoon couple in the streets of Brussels
+Street art mural of a cartoon couple in the streets of Brussels.

 One of the Comic Book Route murals